sitawan-juu/BerryBudget/README.md

 # 💰 BERRYBUDGET

-**SugarLogic** is an intuitive, data-driven financial ecosystem built with Python.
+**Berrybudget** is an intuitive, data-driven financial ecosystem built with Python.
 It transforms raw financial data into actionable insights, helping users bridge the gap between simple bookkeeping and professional-grade financial analysis.

 ---